Dr. Rodriguez teaches courses in transportation policy, transit planning and strategy, and urban spatial structure.

 (Click on each publication to access it, or click here for a complete list of publications)

-+ Hirsch, J., Moore, K. Diez-Roux, A., Evenson, K.R., Rodriguez, D. A. In press.
++ Hirsch, J., Moore, K. Diez-Roux, A., Evenson, K.R., Rodriguez, D. A. 2013.
 Associations of Walk Score® with Walking in the Multi-Ethnic Study of Atherosclerosis.
-American Journal of Preventive Medicine, 12 pages. (to access it click here)
+American Journal of Preventive Medicine, 45, 2, 158-160. (to access an animation of the results it click here)

 + Rodríguez, D.A., Cho, G., Evenson, K.R., Conway, T.L., Cohen, D. Ghosh-Dastidar, B. Pickrell, J.L., Veblen-Morteson, S., Lytle, L., In press, Association of the outdoor built environment with physical activity behaviors of adolescent females, Health and Place, 18, 55-62. (to access it click here)